Parliamentary vs. Presidential: Unpacking Two Dominant Forms of Government

 - Consider your country's specific context: There is no one-size-fits-all solution.
 Consider your country's history, culture, social divisions, and political institutions when choosing a system of government.

-- Prioritize accountability and transparency: Ensure that the chosen system includes strong mechanisms for accountability and transparency to prevent abuse of power.
+- Prioritize accountability and transparency: make sure the chosen system includes strong mechanisms for accountability and transparency to prevent abuse of power.

 - Promote civic education and engagement: A well-informed and engaged citizenry is essential for the success of any democratic system.
 Invest in civic education programs and encourage active participation in the political process.